 Using digital technology and artificial intelligence can help health systems understand the patient and the community where they live and then provide them with the appropriate resources or services.

 Although there is no question that all health organizations believe improving health equity is important, getting leadership buy-in and engagement is critically important.
 But it’s worth it.
 The results speak for themselves — engaged patients, those that feel their needs are being both heard and met, are also those that begin to trust providers and seek out further care when needed, improving health outcomes on a patient and population level.

 There is also a financial imperative to consider.
 Health disparities cost this country approximately $93 billion in excess medical care costs and $42 billion in lost productivity per year, according to the Kaiser Family Foundation.
 It’s not financially sustainable to continue to deliver care the way that we do right now.
-The cost of not addressing health equity is far more expensive than any line item in a program like the one implemented at CommonSpirit Health and other organizations across the country.
+The cost of not addressing health equity is far more expensive than any line item in a health equity program.

-Learn more about how hospitals and health systems can use technology to improve care quality and access for all in our on-demand webinar, Serving the Underserved: A Conversation with CommonSpirit Health about Equity in Healthcare.
+Learn more about how hospitals and health systems can use technology to improve care quality and access for all in our on-demand webinar, Serving the Underserved.